 “Referring Worker” or “Referral Worker” means either the Agency social work case manager or the JCS case manager (Juvenile court officer) assigned to provide Case Management services to the Child.

+“Reintegration” means the process in which a Child exits or discharges from a Placement to home or another community or home-like setting.

-“Reintegration Plan” means the plan developed by the Contractor together with the Child, the Child’s Referral Worker, and the Child’s Family at the time of admission to initiate thinking about exit and discharge to assure a successful move home or to the next living arrangement and to assure the continuity of Clinical and support services.
+“Reintegration Planning” means a component of the Child’s Service Plan developed by the Contractor together with the Child, the Child’s Referral Worker, and the Child’s Family after admission to initiate thinking about exit and discharge to assure a successful move home or to the next living arrangement and to assure the continuity of Clinical and support services.
+Reintegration Planning begins no later than the Child’s Service Planning Conference.

 “Removal” means the Placement of a Child from the setting in which they were living by order of the Court or Voluntary Placement Agreement.